Provenance Research Program

 MNR 631, Edouard Manet, Oeillets et clématite dans un vase de cristal, 1882 © RMN-Grand Palais (Musée d’Orsay)

-Starting early 2026, AFMO will also support the creation of a dedicated gallery at the Orsay that will feature rotating installations of MNR works.
-By sharing the history of these paintings and the research underway, the gallery will serve as a space for reflection and remembrance.
-AFMO’s contribution will be recognized with a plaque in the gallery.
+Starting early 2026, AFMO will also support the creation of a dedicated gallery at the Orsay: the ‘To whom do these works belong?’ gallery.
+Opened on Tuesday, May 5th, 2026, this gallery features rotating installations of MNR works.
+By sharing the history of these paintings and the research underway, the gallery serves as a space for reflection and remembrance.
+AFMO’s contribution is recognized with a plaque in the gallery.

 A Dedicated Gallery